typst/packages/README.md

 Packages always live in folders named as `{name}/{version}`.
 The name and version in the folder name and manifest must match.
 Paths in a package are local to that package.
-Absolute paths start in the package root while relative paths are relative to the file they are used in.
+Absolute paths start in the package root, while relative paths are relative to the file they are used in.

 ### Templates